bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 - Video recorder
     - allows recording one of the available WebRTC streams, or the full Cockpit tab
     - recording occurs in the browser of the display device (not onboard the vehicle)
-        - this is currently stored in memory and downloaded to the device when finished, which may limit maximum time for individual recordings
+        - downloading recordings currently temporarily stores them in memory, which may limit the maximum time for individual recordings
     - recordings are saved using the [mission name](#mission-name) and the starting timestamp
-    - a warning is displayed if Cockpit is closed while a video is recording, and a recovery popup appears when Cockpit is next opened in that browser / on that device
+    - completed recordings are accessible through the [Video Library](#video-library)
 {{ easy_image(src="video-recording-config", width=250, center=true) }}
-{{ easy_image(src="video-recording-termination-warning", width=400, center=true) }}
+{{ easy_image(src="video-recording-termination-warning", width=550, center=true) }}
-{{ easy_image(src="video-recording-recovery", width=400, center=true) }}
 - Joystick connection status indicator
 - Flight mode selector
 - GPS status indicator